 2. During the search

 The partner hire needs of a candidate should never be discussed or considered by the department in the selection process.
-Candidates for faculty positions should be considered on their individual merits without regard to marital or partner status.
+Candidates for faculty positions should be considered on their individual merits without regard to partner status.
 The challenges or opportunities associated with a partner hire must not be a factor in the decision to make an offer to a candidate.

 3. After an offer is made